 Solution 3: Uninstalling Microsoft Visual C++

 However, there were many reports submitted by the users which indicated that this was causing the crashes and uninstalling it solved the problem instantly.
-You can use the similar method as of solution 1 and try uninstalling the software.
+You can use a similar method as solution 1 and try uninstalling the software.
 You can always reinstall it if this doesn’t work for you.

 Solution 4: Changing Display Resolution

 If Overwatch fails to launch in the first place or appears distorted, it probably means there is a problem with the display resolution or there are some aspect ratios that aren’t supported.
 You should try to change your Monitor’s or TV’s display resolution and try again.